Mangnoppa/samba/README.md

 # How to use this image

 By default there are no shares configured, additional ones can be added.

-You may want to add your user the group `docker` to be capable of running docker without `sudo`.
+You may want to add your user to the group `docker` to be capable of running docker without `sudo`.

     sudo usermod -aG docker $USER